credo-ai/credoai_lens/docs/index.rst

    Lens as a whole is framework-agnostic.

 Data
-   Data ins Lens is another type of AI artifact that wraps a dataset.
+   Data in Lens is another type of AI artifact that wraps a dataset.
 Different data classes support different types of data (e.g. ``TabularData``).
 When passed to Lens, Data can either be labeled "training_data" or "assessment_data".
 The latter will be used for assessments of the model, while the former is passed when assessments of the training data itself is desired, or some